cosinekitty/sapphire/Tout.md

 They are also available together as a single 3-channel polyphonic (X, Y, Z) signal on the P port.

 You can adjust the amplitude of the output vectors using the LEVEL knob, attenuverter, and CV input.

+The LEVEL attenuverter knob supports a [low sensitivity option](LowSensitivityAttenuverterKnobs.md), which is often helpful for making CV control easier to adjust.